NATURAL ESSENTIAL OILS

 Origin : India

-Uses: Clove oil can be used for acne, bruises, burn and cuts.
-Keeping infection at bay and as a pain reliever.
+Uses: Clove oil can be used for acne, bruises, burns and cuts, keeping infection at bay and as a pain reliever.
 It helps with toothache, mouth sores, rheumatism and arthritis.
-It is beneficial to the digestive system, effective against vomiting, diarrhea, flatulence, spasms and parasites as well as bad breath.

 CORIANDER OIL